KnifeEater/Wordle-solver/README.md

 **SOURCES:**
 Finally, without a word libary, this code wouldn't be here.
-Please, check xxxxxxxxx out if you are interested in projects like these!
+Please, check out [dwyl](https://github.com/dwyl) if you are interested in projects like these!

 **Please enjoy my code, and thank you for reading this!**